Vyral/mark-adams/_posts/2020-07-21-q-what-are-the-3-most-important-lessons-my-dad-taught-me.md

 {% include youtube.html %}

-These lessons from my father really shaped my view of the world.
+<p style="text-align:center">These lessons from my father really shaped my view of the world.</p>

 Last month, we shared fond memories of our dads as a Father’s Day tribute.
 It got me thinking about the many lessons my father taught me that have shaped the person I am today.
 I wanted to share a few of my favorite lessons that I refer back to frequently.
 You may have heard these very same things from your father or mother, or perhaps they will stir up other classic ‘dad phrases,’ which I hope bring a smile to your face.